Coronavirus – What you need to know

 On 5 October 2018, the Summit Road Society took possession of Tussock Hill farm after several years of negotiation.
 This acquisition was made possible through donations and bequests from members, most notably the late Jack Hutchinson and current President Bill Woods.

 Renamed to the Linda Woods Reserve, the 233ha property is located between the Avoca and Horotane Valleys.
-It will be developed into an open space reserve for the people of Christchurch to enjoy.
-The development of the reserve is going to take time and we ask for patience from the public.
+It is being developed into an open space reserve for the people of Christchurch to enjoy.
+This process is going to take time and we appreciate your patience.
+The reserve completes the network of reserves on the Eastern Port Hills and it’s important we take the time to get things right.

 In the meantime, the public is permitted to enter the Linda Woods Reserve.
-However, extra care is required.
-The property has not yet been developed into a public reserve, it is a working farm and there are farming and natural hazards.
+Please be aware that the reserve is not yet developed and extra care and vigilance is required.
+Tracks are limited and there are farming and natural hazards.

 - There is an active rockfall hazard present on the property.